VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: VCB Bench

 \subsection{Dataset Details}

-\textbf{Instruction Following.} The Instruction Following section comprehensively evaluates LALMs' ability to understand and execute both text and speech instructions, covering three sub-tasks: TIF, SIF, and MTD.
-All tasks are open-ended, and both TIF and SIF support Chinese and English to meet cross-lingual evaluation needs.
+\textbf{Instruction Following.} The Instruction Following section provides a comprehensive evaluation of LALMs' capacity to understand and execute both text and speech commands, encompassing three sub-tasks: TIF, SIF, and MTD.
+All tasks are open-ended, and both TIF and SIF support bilingual evaluation (Chinese and English) to address cross-lingual assessment requirements.

 TIF assesses the model’s ability to respond to textual instructions through seven sub-tasks, each examining text generation and semantic comprehension: (1) Continuation: extending a given text fragment to evaluate coherence and creativity; (2) Creation: generating original content based on a given theme to assess inventiveness and organization; (3) Empathy: understanding and responding to emotional expressions to examine affective perception; (4) Recommendation: providing suggestions based on user needs to evaluate information integration; (5) Rewriting: adapting text in style or structure to test reorganization ability; (6) Safety: identifying and rejecting harmful instructions to assess compliant response; (7) Simulation: role-playing in dialogue to examine contextual adaptation.